 Your attorney should spend all the time you feel that you need in preparation for your appearances.
 S/he should educate you not only to the process and likely questions to be asked, but also as to your dress, demeanor, and any particular pitfalls to avoid during testimony.
-Also what to bring with you to the proceeding, and what NOT to bring.
-And s/he should be willing and able to give you feedback about what kind of a witness you will make in your own behalf, how you can improve your performance, and how to practice.
+Your attorney should also go over what to bring and NOT to bring to the proceeding.
+She/he should be willing and able to give you feedback about what kind of a witness you will make on your own behalf, how you can improve your performance, and how to practice prior to the proceeding.
 If the attorney is unwilling or unable to provide you with as much preparation as you would like, it can be valuable to procure a consultant who can provide professional "depo prep" in conjunction with your defense attorney.

-The main difference between preparation for your discovery deposition and preparation for trial testimony is the fact that you will be able to correct your past mistakes when preparing for trial testimony.
-By the time you prepare for trial testimony, you will not only have read the medical record, you will also have reviewed and re-reviewed your discovery deposition; the depositions of your expert and the opponent's expert; and, any other discovery depositions.
+The main difference between preparation for your discovery deposition and preparation for trial testimony is the fact that you will be able to correct your past mistakes when preparing for the trial testimony.
+By the time you prepare for trial testimony, you will not only have read the medical record, you will also have reviewed and re-reviewed your discovery deposition; the depositions of your expert and the opponent's expert witness(es); and, any other discovery depositions.
 You will be totally familiar with all of the medical issues.
 You will normally be asked to be present during the entire trial which will usually take between one and three weeks, depending on the type of case.